robschneider16/disk_space_monitor/README.md

 # disk_space_monitor
-A simple script to monitor disk usage over time as a cronjob
+A simple script to monitor disk usage over time.

-To run, first edit the script and update the email address you wish to send emails to when disk capacity is almost full.

-update the variable
-EMAILS='sample_email@server.com'
-to
-EMAILS='<Your_email_here>@server.com'

-then execute via the command line

-$bash disk_space_monitor.bash 90

-The argument is the capacity threshold.
-So in the above example, emails will be sent if the machine sees a disk over 90% full
+The main way to schedule execution is to place the commands in a cronjob at whatever cadence you desire.

+This was developed for linux, although probably works for mac, and can be modified to work for windows.

+TODO:
+Add email / slack post examples for notifications
+Add lightwight plotting html page to repo to upp in json data